mxagar/project_compilation/README.md

 - Face Generation with a Convolutional Generative Adversarial Network (GAN): [Github](https://github.com/mxagar/face_generator_gan).
 - Simultaneous Localization and Mapping (SLAM) in 2D Using a Graph-Based Approach: [Github](https://github.com/mxagar/slam_2d)

-## Some of My Guides on AI MOOCs and Books
+## :books: Some of My Guides on AI MOOCs and Books

 This is a list of some repositories in which I collected notes for my future self while following courses/books.
 Note that in many cases the text is perfectly legible, but not edited; additionally, the original notes on a course/book might have been extended with other sources.
 For a complete list of the courses I have followed (with or without public notes), visit [my course compilation](https://github.com/mxagar/course_compilation).